Rilquer/lifehistory-models-files/README.md

-# lifehistory-models-files
-Scripts and supplementary info for manuscript Simulations of life history variation for demographic inference from population genomic data
+# Code and files for manuscript: Simulations of life history variation for demographic inference from population genomic data